Dictionary

 chronophilia

-A type of sexual orientation consisting of attractions to individuals at specific stages of development.
+A paraphilia in which attraction is experienced towards individuals at a specific stage of development.
 For simplicity, we include non-sexual attractions when discussing chronophilias.

 contact stance